-Faculty Advisors:
+Faculty Advisor:

-Don Uffen, ACEB 2410B, duffen@uwo.ca Darren Meister, ACEB 2410D, dmeister@uwo.ca
+Don Uffen, ACEB 2410B, duffen@uwo.ca

 Project Teams:

 Teams for the project will have between 3 and 5 team members.
 Of this team, at least two persons must be either:

 - a.
 A student in the 4th year of the Integrated Engineering program - b.
 A 4th year Engineering student registered for the Certificate in Engineering Leadership and Innovation having already successfully completed ES 3330 and ES 3331, or, - c.
 A dual Engineering and Ivey HBA degree student in having completed their 4th year of the 5-year program.